nmastron/UB-ANC-Emulator/README.md

 > It should be noted that port **10 * i + 5760** can be used to connect to agent (drone) **i**.

 ## Docker
-There is a public Docker image with UB-ANC Emulator installed which can be loaded and used.
-First you need to install [Docker](https://docs.docker.com/engine/installation), and setup its [privilege access](https://docs.docker.com/engine/installation/linux/linux-postinstall/).
-You can also build the Docker image locally:
+There is a public Docker image with UB-ANC Emulator installed that can be loaded and used.
+First, you need to install [Docker](https://docs.docker.com/engine/installation) (or [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) if you are using an older Mac or Windows system that does not meet the requirements of Docker for Mac or Docker for Windows).
+If you are using Linux, you can then setup Docker's [privilege access](https://docs.docker.com/engine/installation/linux/linux-postinstall/)).

+After installing Docker, the following commands should be typed into the Terminal (in windows, use Windows PowerShell, Command Prompt, or the Docker Terminal) to build the UB-ANC Emulator Docker image locally:

 ```
 docker build -t jmod/ub-anc-emulator:latest \